-- For an on-premises Controller, you log in using the administrator credentials you created during the installation.
+- For an on-premises Controller, log in using the administrator credentials you created during the installation.

 Install AppDynamics Agents

-Once you have a Controller, the next thing you'll do is install AppDynamics agents in your environment.
+Once you have a Controller, install the AppDynamics agents in your environment.

 The AppDynamics product module types use different types of agents.
 For example, for application monitoring, you need one of the AppDynamics App Agents.

-For most types of agents, you can use the Agent Download Wizard in the Controller UI to get started quickly.
+For most types of agents, you can use the Agent Download Wizard in the Controller UI to quickly get started.
 The first time you log in to the Controller UI, the Agent Download Wizard appears.
-Follow the instructions in the wizard to install agents in your application environment.
+Follow the instructions in the wizard to install the agents in your application environment.
 You can access the wizard directly from the home page in the Controller UI.